samanthacabrera/learn2build/README.md

 ## Overview

-**RunTheCity** is a app designed to turn your business trips and vacations into active explorations.
+**RunTheCity** is an app designed to turn your business trips and vacations into active explorations.
 Whether you're a fitness enthusiast, a casual jogger, or someone who just wants to see the best of a city while staying active, RunTheCity helps you explore urban landscapes through running routes.
 The app is tailored to help you stay fit while discovering landmarks in different cities.

 ## Tech Stack